Monday, July 21, 2025

 Here was the trans-rights movement’s greatest legal brain, speaking in front of the nation’s highest court.
 And what he was saying was that the strongest argument for a hotly debated treatment was, in fact, not supported by the evidence.

 "It's not true . . .
 There is no evidence . . .
 Not supported by the evidence."
 WOW!
-Those are strong statements - and from a source that has a long history and consistent reputation.
+Those are strong statements from a source - The Atlantic Monthly - that has a long history and consistent reputation.
 I encourage you to read the entire article - CLICK HERE.
 It is called The Liberal Misinformation Bubble About Youth Gender Medicine by Helen Lewis posted June 29, 2025 on the TheAtlantic.com site.
 There may be a paywall, but take the steps to get a free look.
 Or call the Harderwyk office and I can get you a hard copy to read for yourself.

 CLICK HERE for a link to the the British medical paper - the "Cass Report" - mentioned above.
 CLICK HERE for a helpful summary of that from Rebecca MacLaughlin, a favorite mother/speaker/theologian of mine.

-Whatever the consequences - hopeful or tragic - I am committing myself to being available with empathy, agape love and relationship along their journey.
+I am committing myself to being available with empathy, agape love and relationship along the journey of navigating the issues of a person's life.
 Truth is certainly truth, I can not change that.
 But my attitude?
 My willingness to walk with someone through both their decisions and any consequences?
 A heart of welcome even when someone chooses something that I might not recommend?
 I have concluded that those attitudes are on me.
 I'll speak truth as I honestly as I know it, but my relationship towards people is based on the love that Jesus has showed me, not on their agreeing with me, listening to me or following my recommendations.

 I hope you will join me in that, or at least pray for me as I step out in that journey.